-NEW WILMINGTON, Pa—Many freshman at Westminster struggle with living away from home for the first time.
+NEW WILMINGTON, Pa—Many first-year students at Westminster struggle with living away from home for the first time.
 You miss your parents.
 Your siblings—even pets.
-For 18-year old Krislina Mercer from Petersburg…Virginia the college transition was tough.
+For 18-year old Krislina Mercer from Virginia, the college transition was tough.
 But she’s made it through her first year of college.
 In spite of the early shock of moving to New Wilmington.
 Reporter Dwayne Brown takes us through her freshman year and how she’s adjusted to life on a small campus

 KM: “MY REACTION WAS WOW—THERE’S NOT A LOT KIDS HERE.”